Nature of Mind: It's A Secret!

 I recently joined a weeklong retreat with a well known Tibetan buddhist lama in England.
-I have read books of this rinpoche and find his style of teaching dzogchen refreshing among the larger field of vajrayana buddhism where only few seem to be proficient in communicating the natural state to others through their own living experience.
+I have read books of this rinpoche and find his style of teaching dzogchen refreshing among the larger field of vajrayana buddhism where only few seem to yogically mature as well as proficient in communicating the natural state to others through their own living experience.

 Rinpoche spent the first couple of days talking about shamatha and vipashyana meditations.
 He also taught some tummo breathwork.
 These sessions were recorded on video by volunteers.